gnunn1/modernize-apps-jboss/docs/cdk-docs/md/05-reactive-microservices.md

 **5. Test the UI**

-Navigate back to the RDP session and open a tab in your browser pointing to the monolith UI and observe that the new catalog is being used along with the monolith:
+From the OpenShift Web Console, open the project "Coolstore Monolith - Dev" and click on the application Route.
+This will open the monolith UI.
+Observe that the new catalog is being used along with the monolith:

 ![Greeting](../../../assets/mono-to-micro-part-2/coolstore-web.png)